-- Critical 3 days (see section 33.3)
+- Critical 3 days (see section 4.2)

 - High 6 weeks

 - Moderate 4 months

-- Low 1 year
+- Low -1 year

 This is from the day that the risk category is set.
-The reason for this is to allow the prioritization according to severity and timely fixing of vulnerabilities in the software.
+The reason for this is to allow the prioritization according to severity and timely resolution of vulnerabilities in the software.

-The software providers, UMD, and reporter are informed of the risk category, and of the target date for fixing the issue.
+The software providers, UMD, and reporter are informed of the risk category, and of the target date for resolution.